thuyavansc/js-challenger/README.md

         scenario :
         ```python
         Here, we have declared 3 variables textOne, textTwo, and textThree.
 An empty string is assigned to all of them.
         Do you see how in each case different symbols are used to create the string?
         All three of them are valid methods to create a JavaScript string.
-        Fill in all 3 strings with some characters and run the code to see if the values get logged.In this exercise the existing console.log() statement logs the value of the variable text.
+        Fill in all 3 strings with some characters and run the code to see if the values get logged.
+        In this exercise the existing console.log() statement logs the value of the variable text.
         The variable text has already been declared with an empty string – as indicated by the two single quotes.
         Fill in the string with some characters and run the code to see if the string is being logged.
         ```